(2019) PHL Passport: How to Apply or Renew Online in 5 Steps!

 Complete documentary requirements for such applicants can be found here.

-Present your printed application form to the Appointment Counter, get a queue number and wait for your number to be called.
+Present your documents to the reception or Appointment Counter, get a queue number, and wait for your number to be called.

 - No smiling!